|

 Performance Sire Test, but this fine performance was

-overshadowed by that of his cousin, 4208, who is now our
+overshadowed by that of his cousin, 4208, who became our

 ewe lambs from Dr. Paul Eness, all of whom were sired by